RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 - improve reporting performance, cost and flexibility.
 - Support APIs with a target response time, both POST and GET
-- Pre calculate and store reporting data separately from transactional (dynamodb) and event (athenta s3 - queries).
+- Pre calculate and store reporting data separately from transactional (dynamodb) and event (athena s3 - queries).
 Ie store pre aggregated data in the format that is ready to go
-- Link with eventstreaming to replay events to rebuild reporting datasets on past events
+- Link with event streaming to replay events to rebuild reporting datasets on past events

 ### 1.5.5.
 Event Sourcing: Overview